Depanshu-Sani/SICKLE/README.md

 ### Reference

-Please include a citation to the following papers if you use this implemetation or dataset provided U-TAE, PaPs or the PASTIS benchmark.
+Please include a citation to the following papers if you use this implemetation or dataset provided.

 ```
 TODO